At a glance

 Antimony trioxide (Sb₂O₃) is an inorganic white solid — a trivalent antimony compound and a high-production-volume industrial chemical.
 Its defining role is as a flame-retardant synergist: combined with a brominated or chlorinated flame retardant, it sharply increases the system's fire resistance, so the antimony and the halogenated compound are deployed together across plastics, rubber, textiles and foam.
 Regulatory — California OEHHA, Prop 65

 The hazard picture sharpened recently, and it is worth stating precisely.
 In 2022 the International Agency for Research on Cancer re-evaluated antimony and placed trivalent antimony — which includes antimony trioxide — in Group 2A, probably carcinogenic to humans, on the basis of limited evidence for lung cancer in exposed people, sufficient evidence in animals, and strong mechanistic evidence.
-Peer-reviewed — IARC Monographs Vol. 131 That was an upgrade from the Group 2B classification it had held since 1989 — a detail that matters, because older summaries still cite the lower category.
+Regulatory — IARC Monographs Vol. 131 That was an upgrade from the Group 2B classification it had held since 1989 — a detail that matters, because older summaries still cite the lower category.
 The U.S. National Toxicology Program independently lists it as reasonably anticipated to be a human carcinogen.
 Regulatory — NTP Report on Carcinogens

 How it relates to the bedroom